WalterLeinert/libraries/README.md

 #### Prerequisites

-Before you begin, make sure your development environment includes Node.js® and an npm package manager.
+Before you begin, make sure your development environment includes tools like, Node.js®, npm package manager and docker.

-Node.js
+##### Node.js® and an npm package manager.

 Angular requires Node.js version 10.9.0 or later.

 To check your version, run node -v in a terminal/console window.

 To get Node.js, go to nodejs.org.

+##### Docker

+Get docker installed on your development platform.

 ##### Step 1: Install lerna